-To enable us to share information and nominate applicants to our partner RPs with homes in the District, we have developed an information sharing protocol.
-This protocol establishes the procedural arrangements for the secure exchange of information for the purpose of nominations to the RP's.
-By applying to be entered onto the housing register, an applicant is agreeing to this information being shared with our partner RPs.
+To enable us to share information and nominate applicants to our partner Registered Providers with homes in the District, we have developed an information sharing protocol.
+This protocol establishes the procedural arrangements for the secure exchange of information for the purpose of nominations to the Registered Providers.
+By applying to be entered onto the housing register, an applicant is agreeing to this information being shared with our partner Registered Providers.
 We will make this clear at the point of application and review.

 In accordance with the Data Protection Act 2018, applicants have the right to request a copy of all the information held about them.
-These requests should be made directly to Bromford.